 £8.95 – £21.95

-Amitriptyline belongs to a class of medications known as tricyclic antidepressants.
-It works on the central nervous system to increase certain chemicals in the brain, which improves pain.
-Amitriptyline is used in the management of neuropathic pain, migraine prophylaxis and chronic tension-type headache prophylaxis.
+Amitriptyline works on the central nervous system to increase certain chemicals in the brain, which can alleviate pain.
+Amitriptyline is commonly used in the management of neuropathic pain, migraine prophylaxis and chronic tension-type headache prophylaxis.

 Please note: Our price checker is only to be used as a reference of our price for this medication.
 If you are approved by our prescribers, they will decide on a suitable treatment for you to jointly consider.